Shree Amarsingh Model Higher Secondary School

-Shree Amarsingh Secondary School (referred to as AMSS) (Nepali: श्री अमरसिँह माध्यमिक विद्यालय) is a secondary school opened from amount collected from the post-war reconstruction fund established after World War II as Soldier's Board Vocational Training High School on March 26, 1957.
+Shree Amarsingh Secondary School (referred to as ASS) (Nepali: श्री अमरसिँह माध्यमिक विद्यालय) is a secondary school opened from amount collected from the post-war reconstruction fund established after World War II as Soldier's Board Vocational Training High School on March 26, 1957.
 After 10 years it was handed over to Government of Nepal on September 14, 1966, and given its present name.

 Introduction

 Braille medium (established : 1981 A.D), English medium (established : 1985 A.D) and Plus-two stream (established 1999 A.D) are the sections of this institution.

-Plus two level is affiliated to HSEB (Higher Secondary Education Board) while school level is under Government of Nepal.
-The school was awarded as Model Higher Secondary School in 2004 A.D, Best National in 2006 A.D, Regional Best Community Higher School in 2005 A.D, 2007 A.D, 2008 A.D.
-Science, Management, Education and Humanities are the courses offered under Higher Secondary level and curriculum of school level is practised in school level.
+The school was awarded as Model Higher Secondary School in 2004 A.D, Best National in 2006 A.D, Regional Best Community Higher School in 2005 AD, 2007 AD and 2008 AD.

+This school has four different faculties for 10+2: Science, Management, Education and Humanities.

 It is located in Amarsingh Chowk, Pokhara, Nepal.